nucleartide/ember-rickroll/Readme.md

 ```

 Rickrolling occurs immediately after the component is invoked.
 You may want to
-control your rickrolling with a boolean flag:
+control your trolling with a boolean flag:

 ```hbs
 {{#if shouldStartTrolling}}